 I believe in liberty as much as the next guy, but something has to be done.
 What are the governments of the world doing to regulate this massive underground market?
 Children are being abused because the images of that abuse are currency in the deep web, being traded for cash, drugs and services while the children suffer alone.
 Lives are being ruined, and no one is talking about it.

-You will find screen shots below of what can be found on these hidden websites, but I urge you to stay away.
+I urge you to stay away.
 I have purposely avoided using the names of programs or websites so as not to tempt you to go looking.
 Not only is most of what you will find illegal, it will leave you shaken.

 Write to your Congress-person or a human rights organization and ask what is being done to combat this epidemic.
 As long as society pretends it doesn't exist, the more lives will be ruined.